 Now, to the most difficult part of your question: your girlfriend's undocumented status.
 Because she entered illegally, and assuming she has been in the U.S. for more than six months, she's likely got an inadmissibility problem, as described in Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars.

 That means that, although technically eligible for the green card, she probably won't be allowed to stay in the U.S. to apply for it, although she can still apply for it at a U.S. consulate in Mexico.
 But before leaving the U.S., she'd want to apply for what's called a "provisional waiver," if she qualifies for one.
-Leaving the U.S. without it could risk being prohibited from return for three or ten years.
+Leaving the United States without it could risk being prohibited from return for three or ten years.
 And the waiver needs to be based on extreme hardship to her U.S. permanent resident or U.S. citizen spouse (that's you) and/or parents.

 See the Inadmissibility and Waivers section of Nolo's website for details.
-You're in a situation where may be no risk-free option available for your new spouse's application for U.S. immigration benefits, which you would be best off discussing with an experienced immigration attorney.
+You're in a situation where there might be no risk-free option available for your new spouse's application for U.S. immigration benefits, which you would be best off discussing with an experienced immigration attorney.